 Pain management has come a long way in the last century.
 In that time, we’ve progressed from looking at pain as a symptom, or as a burden to bear, to understanding pain as a sickness to be treated responsibly and ethically.
 New pain medications have made life bearable to people with chronic pain.
 On the other hand, a nationwide opioid epidemic has made understanding and treating pain a public health emergency.
 All sides of pain management and treatment are complex, and degree programs dedicated to pain medicine are a vital part of making sure the medical field has the best and most current research and knowledge.

 The University of Southern California MS in Pain Medicine degree program is leading the way.
 Designed by the Keck School of Medicine’s Division of Pain Medicine, and the Ostrow School of Dentistry, USC’s Pain Medicine graduate program combines a 3-year master’s with a 1-year certificate specializing in pain medicine.
 This program is open to any licensed clinician – from doctors and dentists to nurses and pharmacists – who want a further specialization in pain medicine.
 Students learn not only about diagnosing and treating pain, but understanding the context of pain and medicine.
-It’s a model of its kind, and carries the USC reputation.
+It’s a model of its kind, one of the most innovative college programs in the nation, and carries the USC reputation.
 The program is available fully online.

 Strategic Storytelling Seminar - Columbia University

 The digital age has revolutionized storytelling, mainly by giving so many creators access to tools that were not widely available just a decade or two ago.
 With digital video, editing software, podcasting, and all kinds of other media, we’re realizing the power of storytelling in a way never before possible.
 Storytelling has become a function of all kinds of professions – not just entertainers and novelists, but attorneys, fundraisers, managers, and many, many more.
 Any professional can benefit from being able to harness the power of narrative thinking.